canokeys/canokey-documentation/content/development/protocols/admin.md

 ### 12. Get version

-Read the version of the firmware, the hardware variant, or the canokey-core commit hash.
+Read the version of the firmware or the hardware variant.

 #### Request